ETHLend/Documentation/ETHLendWhitePaper.md

 2. Creating an entity for Token Sale on Q3 2017 (Milestone accomplished)
 3. LEND Token Pre-Sale on Q3 2017 (Milestone accomplished)
 4. LEND Token Sale on Q4 2017 (Milestone accomplished)
-5. Relocating to Switzerland on Q1 2018
+5. Relocating to Switzerland on Q1 2018 (Milestone accomplished)
-6. LEND on Exchanges from Q1 2018
+6. LEND on Exchanges from Q1 2018 (Milestone accomplished)
-7. Airdrops for LEND starts on Q1 2018
+7. Airdrops for LEND starts on Q1 2018 (Milestone accomplished)
 8. Opening Suggestions Venue for Public on Q4 2018
 9. Creating and Testing Democracy DAO on Q4 2018
 10. Protocol Voting on Q1 2019